 - You can get HDMI cables with or without Ethernet.

 As mentioned earlier, there are many types of HDMI cables, depending on the size of the connector.
-In this article, we are going to talk about the micro HDMI cable specifically.
+In this article, we will talk about the micro HDMI cable specifically.

 Let’s get started:

 Micro HDMI, also known as HDMI type D, is simply a smaller, micro version of HDMI.
-This technology combines audio and video into a single digital interface small enough to connect to smaller devices like tablets, mobile phones.
+This technology combines audio and video into a single digital interface small enough to connect to smaller devices like tablets and mobile phones.

 Chapter 2: Who Needs a Micro HDMI Cable?